Botspot/pi-apps/README.md

    - `manage` This script handles installing, uninstalling, and updating Apps.
 It does not check or update any files outside the `apps/` directory.
    - `pi-apps.desktop` This file is a .desktop launcher, exactly the same as the main Pi-Apps launcher in Menu.
    - `pkg-install` If an App requires some `apt` packages in order to run, its `install` script will run `pkg-install`.
 Pkg-install records which app installed what (in the installed-packages folder BTW), so when you uninstall an App, those packages will be removed.
+   - `preload` This script generates the app list for the `gui` script.
+If no files have been modified since last launch, `preload` won't regenerate the app list, but instead will return a previously saved version of the list.
+This approach reduces Pi-Apps's launch time by around 1 second.
    - `purge-installed` This does exactly the opposite of `pkg-install` This script is run when an App is being uninstalled.
 Purge-installed will uninstall all packages the app installed.
    - `README.md` You are reading this file right now!
    - `settings` This GUI script is executed when you launch 'Pi-Apps Settings' from the Menu.